bhushang19/agri-voice-rag/readme.md

-# Kisan Mitra - AI-Powered Agricultural Assistant
+# Kisan Mitra - AI-Powered Agricultural Assistant for India

 Kisan Mitra is an intelligent voice-based agricultural assistant designed to empower Indian farmers with real-time agricultural knowledge and support in their native languages.
 The system combines traditional farming wisdom with modern agricultural practices to provide personalized, actionable advice.